Lutando/docs-oxd/sources/plugin/magento/index.md

 ![oxd_id](https://raw.githubusercontent.com/GluuFederation/gluu-magento-sso-login-extension/master/docu/m2.png)

-For making sure go to your gluu server / OpenID Connect / Clients and search for your oxD ID
+For making sure go to your gluu server / OpenID Connect / Clients and search for your oxd ID

 If you want to reset configurations click on Reset configurations button.